 Important Deadlines for 2019 Taxation Year:

-- The individual tax filing deadline is April 30, 2020
+- The individual tax filing deadline has been extended until June 1, 2020

 - The tax filing deadline for self-employed individuals and their spouses is June 15, 2020